Nietzsche's Letters | 1861This page in German© The Nietzsche Channel

 3. Nietzsche had spent Christmas with his family in Naumburg.

 4. From August 1860 to March 1861, Nietzsche worked on a "Weihnachtsoratorium" (Christmas Oratorio) — but then gave up on the composition.
 It seems that it was inspired by oratorios by the German composer Felix Mendelssohn (1809-1847) that were performed at Schulpforta.
 See "1854-1860."
-In: The Nietzsche Channel, Friedrich Nietzsche in Words and Pictures.
+In: Friedrich Nietzsche in Words and Pictures.
 Appendix 2.
-Chronology of Nietzsche's Music, 2012, 1-4 (3-4).
+Chronology of Nietzsche's Music.
+The Nietzsche Channel, 2012, 1-4 (3-4).

 5. Unknown reference.